AdobeDocs/analytics-platform.en/help/connections/manage-connections.md

   +++ Reportable rows

   The **[!UICONTROL Reportable rows]** visualization tracks the number of rows available for reporting by subtracting skipped and deleted rows from ingested rows, serving as a key metric for billing and data usage.
-The subpanel shows details for **[!UICONTROL Total ingested rows]** and **[!UICONTROL Monthly ingested rows]**.
+The subpanel provides

+  - A summary of total reportable rows up until this month.
+  - A summary of this month's total reportable rows and the change from the previous month.

   ![Reportable rows](assets/usage-reportable-rows.png)